Core Architecture

 Process separation

-Vega separates concerns across five named service roles:
+Vega separates concerns across seven named service roles:

 | Role | What it does |